michaelh23/bms_processingclass/content/activities/index.md

 FORK this sketch and save it as "MyCreature_(name)__mXmY”

+Do all parts of your creature move together around your screen when you move your mouse?
+Or do some parts have extended lines or change size and look odd when you move your mouse.
+If your creature does not move all together, review your code and problem solve.

-<a href="/outline/#a-href-activities-activity-9-b-complete-activity-9-b-a">**STOP** Go back to the Outline</a>
+# <a href="/outline/#a-href-activities-activity-9-b-complete-activity-9-b-a">**STOP** Go back to the Outline</a>

 ## Activity 10

 Create a new Open Processing sketch.

-Change the following program so that instead of the circle moving from left to right as in the class outline, the circle grows in size.
+Change the following program so that the circle moves across and down while it is getting bigger.
+You may copy and paste the info below over your new sketch and finish writing your code from that.

 	var circleSize=5;
 	var circleX=100;